Extreme local extrema of the sine-Gordon field: Acknowledgements

 \section{Acknowledgements}

 The author thanks Roland Bauerschmidt for the initial discussion of this topic and helpful comments on the first draft of this paper.
-The author also thanks Marek Biskup and Oren Louidor for essential comments that led to the approach of considering the joint convergence of the extremal process and the continuous field in Theorem \ref{thm:convergence-laplace-functionals-phis}.
+The author also thanks Marek Biskup and Oren Louidor for essential comments that led to the approach of considering the joint convergence of the extremal process and the continuous field in Theorem \ref{thm:convergence-laplace-functionals-phis}, as well as Ofer Zeitouni for the discussion on the generalisation of Theorem \ref{thm:ext-process-massive-GFF}.
+Finally, the author thanks the two referees for remarks and suggestions on the first draft, which significantly improved the quality of the exposition of the content.
 This work was partially supported by the UK EPSRC grant EP/L016516/1 for the Cambridge Centre for Analysis.